‘We Got Played’ By Trump? No, But Morehouse College Head John Wilson Wants $500M

 The term “We Got Played” is currently trending on Twitter.
 And when one sees “We Got Played” as a top Twitter trend, with its inferences to an idiom often used by those who say they have been tricked or fooled, one must investigate exactly where the “We Got Played” terminology came from.
-(Think of Rihanna’s “Love On the Brain” lyric, wherein she croons about growing “tired of being played like a violin,” and one would understand the “We Got Played” phrase.)
+Think of Rihanna’s “Love On the Brain” lyric, wherein she croons about growing “tired of being played like a violin,” and one would understand the “We Got Played” phrase.

 Well, in this instance, the “We Got Played” wording can be traced to the article titled “Morehouse College President: We Got Played,” written by Michael Harriot, published on The Root on Thursday, March 2, at 8:20 p.m.
 Since that time, the “We Got Played” article has gone viral with more 80,400 views.
 The piece speaks about the recent meeting between President Donald Trump and leaders of Historically Black Colleges and Universities (HBCU) in the Oval Office of the White House in Washington, on Monday, February 27.